Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 Brees will be replaced by former Minnesota starter Teddy Bridgewater, who struggled to move the Saints much in a 27-9 loss to the Rams on Sunday.

 “I’m not far enough along,’’ Carroll said.
-“I cant tell you what Bridgewater looked like.’’
+“I can’t tell you what Bridgewater looked like.’’

-But as Carroll noted, they have played against Bridgewater before — twice in the span of five weeks in the 2015 season, first in a regular season game and then a wild-card playoff game.
+But as Carroll noted, the Seahawks have played against Bridgewater before — twice in the span of five weeks in the 2015 season, first in a regular-season game and then a wild-card playoff game.

-The Seahawks held Bridgewater down in each game — he threw for just 118 yards in a 38-7 Seahawks win in the regular season and 165 in the playoff game Seattle clinched when Blair Walsh missed a late 27-yard field goal.
+The Seahawks held Bridgewater down in each game — he threw for just 118 yards in a 38-7 Seahawks victory in the regular season and 165 in the playoff game Seattle clinched when Blair Walsh missed a late 27-yard field goal.
 But that was in a different system and with a different secondary.

 Injury updates